AdvayBhatt/tamuhack_25_jan_2/README.md

 # tamuhack_25_jan
 A Financial Advisor chatbot that helps users manage their funds and tracks future investments.

+## How You Can Use Coinvo

+As there is not a deployed website yet, to run Coinvo, follow this:
+1. Make sure you have the Python packages flask, streamlit, openai, json, pandas, matplotlib, yfinance, os, requests, webbrowser, fastapi, uvicorn, subprocess
+    - to install, make sure you have downloaded pip and then 'pip install' these packages listed above.
+It may only work when you do 'pip install' one package at a time.
+2. Assuming you are seeing the repository on GitHub, go to a terminal and input 'git clone https://github.com/AdvayBhatt/tamuhack_25_jan_2.git' in a folder you would like this repository to show up in on your local machine
+3. If you are using VS Code, make sure you have the Live Server extension downloaded to run the website
+4. Open up a terminal, cd to the directory where you have cloned the repo, then input 'uvicorn backend:app --reload'
+5. Open a new terminal and run 'python app.py' (make sure you are in the same directory)
+6. Open another new terminal and run 'streamlit run main.py' (again make sure you are in the right directory)
+7. This will automatically open the chatbot but to access the main website page, open index.html and if you are using VS Code, click Go Live in the bottom right corner

+Enjoy the website!

 ## Inspiration

 In a world flooded with financial tools, we often found ourselves overwhelmed of where to turn for clear, actionable insights.
 That feeling inspired us to create Coinvo, a platform that combines real-time stock tracking with the guidance of an AI-powered assistant.
 Coinvo bridges the gap between data and understanding, empowering everyone from casual investors to financial enthusiasts to make informed decisions.